-Her voice, what’s wrong with her voice.
-It sounds as if… too harsh, ringing in my ears.
-I can feel the cold, it’s really cold, like needles pricking my skin in a thousand jab infested places, my face feels numb, feels like death, am I dead?
+Her voice, what’s wrong with her voice?
+It sounds as if… too harsh, the ringing in my ears.
+I can feel the cold, it’s really cold, like icicles pricking my skin in a thousand places, my face feels numb, feels like death, am I dead?
 Am I dying?
 What’s that smell?

 No, there’s light, I know it’s light, but blurry and wet against moist frozen glass.
 There’s glass all around me!